Ebionites: Disappearance

-After the end of the First Jewish–Roman War, the importance of the Jerusalem church began to fade.
-Jewish Christianity became dispersed throughout the Jewish diaspora in the Levant, where it was slowly eclipsed by Gentile Christianity, which then spread throughout the Roman Empire without competition from Jewish Christian sects.
+After the end of the First Jewish–Roman War, the importance of the early Jerusalem church began to fade.
+Jewish Christianity became dispersed throughout the Jewish diaspora in the Levant, where it was slowly eclipsed by proto-orthodox Christianity, which then spread throughout the Roman Empire without competition from Jewish Christian movements.
 Once the Jerusalem church was eliminated during the Bar Kokhba revolt, which ended in 136 CE, the Ebionites gradually lost influence and followers.
-Some modern scholars, such as Hyam Maccoby, argue the decline of the Ebionites was due to marginalization and persecution by both Jews and Christians.
-Maccoby's views as expressed in his works from the 1980s and 1990s have, however, been nearly universally rejected by scholars.
+Although some scholars, such as Hyam Maccoby, argued the decline of the Ebionites was due to marginalization and persecution by both Jews and Christians, Maccoby's views as expressed in his works from the 1980s and 1990s have been nearly universally rejected by scholars.
 Following the defeat of the rebellion and the subsequent expulsion of Jews from Judea, Jerusalem became the Gentile city of Aelia Capitolina.
 Many of the Jewish Christians residing at Pella renounced their Jewish practices at this time and joined the mainstream Christian church.
 Those who remained at Pella and continued in obedience to the Law were labeled heretics.
 In 375, Epiphanius records the settlement of Ebionites on Cyprus, but by the 5th century, Theodoret of Cyrrhus reported that they were no longer present in the region.

-The Ebionites are still attested, if as marginal communities, down to the 7th century.
+The Ebionites are attested as definitely existing, though in marginal communities, down to the 5th century.
 Some modern scholars argue that the Ebionites survived much longer and identify them with a sect encountered by the historian Abd al-Jabbar ibn Ahmad around the year 1000.
 There is another possible reference to Ebionite communities that has them existing around the 11th century in northwestern Arabia, in Sefer Ha'masaot, the "Book of the Travels" of Rabbi Benjamin of Tudela, a rabbi from Spain.
 These communities were located in two cities, Tayma and "Tilmas", possibly Saada in Yemen.
-The 12th century Muslim historian Muhammad al-Shahrastani mentions Jews living in nearby Medina and Hejaz who accepted Jesus as a prophetic figure and followed traditional Judaism, rejecting mainstream Christian views.
+The 12th-century Muslim historian Muhammad al-Shahrastani mentions Jews living in nearby Medina and Hejaz who accepted Jesus as a prophetic figure and followed traditional Judaism, rejecting mainstream Christian beliefs.
 Some scholars propose that interactions between Ebionite communities and early Muslims played a role in shaping the Islamic perspective on Jesus.